YOalphabet/YOalphabet/README.md

 </p>
 Each character is inscribed within an invariant square bounding box consisting of two independent structural layers:

 1. **Outer Contour (Bit Registers):** The four external edges of the square act as physical data registers.
+Rule: If a bit is "1", the line is drawn; if "0", it remains empty.
    They are activated strictly clockwise, starting from the right vertical line:

 | Bit | Weight | Shape Element |
 | :---: | :---: | :--- |